erchenger/SizeAdjustingTextView/README.md

 and to possibly add some features and functionality.

 ## Usage
-To use the SizeAdjustingTextView make sure you have the custom view in somewhere in your project.
+To use the SizeAdjustingTextView make sure you have the custom view somewhere in your project.
 From there when using XML Layouts you can simply use the <b>com.some.package.name.SizeAdjustingTextView</b>
 widget and thats it.
 From there you need to make sure that you set a text size as the baseline for the view.